 Pretty much every table of ‘jobs with the best salaries’ is topped by Petroleum Engineer.
-People living in states rich with and enriched by oil know all about the lifestyle this career can lead to, but others around the country might not be so familiar with the rewards the job offers – both psychological and monetary.
+People living in states rich with and enriched by oil know all about the oil man’s lifestyle, but others around the country might not be so familiar with the rewards the job offers – both psychological and monetary.

 Why are Petroleum Engineers so well paid?

 Petroleum Engineers are the ones who determine how to extract oil from the ground.
 The methods that they create for extracting oil from all sorts of wells determines exactly how valuable a particular oil well will be for the oil company.
 They also spend time devising ways to make older wells more productive in the amount of oil that they produce.